 Be consistent in your outbound call volume

-- We recommend users attempt to maintain a regular traffic volume, without unusual spiking.
+- If your use case allows it, attempt to maintain a regular traffic volume, without unusual spiking.

 - Gradually ramp-up new campaign call volume incrementally over time, and avoid going from zero to full volume in a short period of time..

 - Calls for legitimate business purposes should not be too frequent, or outside of common working hours.
 What is deemed too frequent varies by use case.
 For example, the Fair Debt Collection Practices Act notes that 8 calls to a recipient phone number within seven consecutive days is considered to be harassment and the caller can be fined.
 For some products/services customers can specify how many times they want to be contacted and their preferred contact channels.